SzymonStano/Portfolio/Neural Networks/Neural Networks for solving Ordinary Differential Equations/README.md

 # Neural Network Solution for an Ordinary Differential Equation

+*This repository presents an early standalone version of a broader engineering thesis project.
+The full version is available as `Neural_Networks_in_solving_Ordinary_Differential_Equations.pdf`.*

 This project demonstrates the use of neural networks to approximate the solution to a first-order ordinary differential equation (ODE):

 $$